Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 The hamstrings are the back part of the upper leg between the knee and hip and they are engaged while flexing the leg at the knee joint and are also very important in running, walking, and jumping.
 Additionally, having strong hamstrings is crucial as that can help prevent knee injuries.

-Back squats are also a great exercise to target both the hamstrings and quads.
+Back squats are also an excellent way to target both the hamstrings and quads.

 Anatomy of the gluteus maximus muscle highlighted in red against a blue background, the image shows the posterior view of the pelvis and the upper thighs, with the gluteus maximus muscle visible.